AMcBain/CDS.ai-fullstack-exercise/README.md

 ## Tasks

 What follows is a list of tasks you can perform in this repository.
 These are roughly separated into three buckets: frontend, backend, and full stack.
-Please spend no more than 4 hours total on this exercise, and be prepared to talk about your process in your upcoming interview.

 ### Frontend